-All documentation for the entire ROSflight stack (both firmware and ROS code) belongs in this "ReadTheDocs" webpage.
-Here I will explain quickly how to build the documentation on your own local computer so you can view changes as you write and contribute to the documentation.
+All documentation for the entire ROSflight stack (both firmware and ROS code) belongs in this "MkDocs" webpage.
+This guide explains how to build the documentation on your own local computer so you can view changes as you write and contribute to the documentation.

 This is easy:

-in the root directory of the firmware repository.
-It should report to you something like
+mkdocs serve in the root directory of the firmware repository.
+It should report to you something like:

 [I 170728 07:49:47 server:271] Serving on http://127.0.0.1:8000 [I 170728 07:49:47 handlers:58] Start watching changes